The original article written two months ago – still very relevant.

 If you are currently a flight attendant and have low seniority (1-5 years, depending on the company), your chances at being furloughed (laid off) are fairly high, and you should not rely on living on unemployment when the time comes.
 If you feel that you might be getting the pink slip after September (or sooner), start looking for jobs elsewhere.
 In fact, it is a good idea to do it very seriously and diligently now, because a lot of the very senior flight attendants from other bases will be moving to bases where they may have a better chance of holding a line.
 Some bases, inevitably, will also be closing.
 That applies to most airlines with a significant number of flight attendants.

 There will be a big number of furloughed people looking for jobs; not just you as a flight attendant, but also people from other industries.
 The best advice I could give you is to find a job where demand and surplus does not fluctuate as much.
 Do some research on jobs in your area.
 You may like to take a few courses to qualify better for what there is.
 Do not wait till the ax falls and you’ll have to go on unemployment.
 Unemployment pickings are pretty slim and they are not forever.
+Also, it is easier to find a better job if you hold a job, rather than if you were on unemployment.

 Keep in mind that some of the very senior flight attendants will be reluctant to retire, because from what I have seen, very few have any nest egg.
 Most of them have not thought about retirement till they grew older, and that is usually a little late to create substantial savings or investments.
 Most of them have lived from paycheck to paycheck.